Simulation of quantum computation with magic states via Jordan-Wigner transformations: Extended classical simulation

 \section{Extended classical simulation}

-Let $A_\mathcal{O}^{\vec{c}}$ be an operator of the form eq.~(\ref{Equation:LineGraphOperator}) where the frustration graph of the Pauli operators $\mathcal{O}^*$ is a line graph.
-Further assume that the coefficients $\vec{c}$ are chosen so that $A_\mathcal{O}^{\vec{c}}$ is in $\Lambda$.
-The goal of this section is to show that the set of operators with these properties is closed under the dynamics of quantum computation with magic states---Clifford gates and Pauli measurements.
+The goal of this section is to show that the generalized phase space constructed in Section~\ref{Section:PhaseSpaceDescription} is closed under the dynamics of quantum computation with magic states---Clifford gates and Pauli measurements.
+This allows us to define a classical simulation algorithm for quantum computation with magic states in Section~\ref{Section:ClassicalSimulation}.

-Note that if we can establish that the line graph operators themselves are closed under conjugation by Clifford group elements and Pauli measurements, then clearly the generalized phase space defined in Section~\ref{Section:PhaseSpaceDescription} is also closed under these operations.